justintrann/hcmue_security/README.md

 ### Demo 2

 * Include 2 files: **real_trueService.html** and **scam_bitcoin.html**
-* Perform attack *click-by-step scam based on a genuine service*
+* Perform attack: *click-by-step scam based on a genuine service*

 ### Demo 3

 * Include: 1 file html **likeClick.html** and 1 folder **serverside_php**
-* Perform attack *assign mouse pointer to facebook like button*
+* Perform attack: *assign mouse pointer to facebook like button*
+*
 * I also deploy *serverside_php* on hosting.
 You can test it a https://testing.justinthemorning.com
 * I put serverside project for performing prevent clickjacking by X-Frames.